Cindy Orlandi, Children's Author and Speaker

 I am happy to read the book to the children and also give them tips for rescuing a dog or choosing a puppy, whether it be a Weimaraner or another breed.

 Trent passed away from complications of epilepsy and so I am also an advocate for helping young people understand seizures and accepting people or animals with epilepsy.
-Although Trent is no longer living, I have another Weimaraner from Great Lakes Weimaraner Rescue who has his Canine Good Citizen and is close to passing his pet therapy test.
-When that happens, he could accompany me if that is something that the group would like.
+Although Trent is no longer living, I have another Weimaraner from Great Lakes Weimaraner Rescue who has his Canine Good Citizen.
+Bennie visited The Detroit Public Library and Westside Christian Academy with me in 2019 as part of The Association of Women in Communications Detroit Chapter “Driving Literacy in the D” initiative.

 The visit could be customized to the interests and age of the students.
 I am a past member of Toastmasters and have written many speeches over the years including some for Fortune 500 executives and actor James Earl Jones for Concerned Citizens for the Arts in Michigan.